 Meantime, here is some info on how we produce the oil.
 We planted our olive trees to conform to the French AOC regulations for top quality oil (see the AFIDOL site, the French national organisation for olive growers; I’m afraid it’s all in French!).
-However, now we have now moved on and registered for the Organic / Bio label which will cover all our activities at the farm, not just the oil.
+Today we have moved on from AOC and we are now Certified Organic for all that we produce on our farm.

-In planting, the key issues are planting distances (which should give a minimum of 30m2 per tree to allow the tree’s branches and roots enough space to breathe and grow), and which varieties are typical in this region.
-Just as for wine, it is the ground, local conditions, aspect, and the varieties which give the taste.
+Tree planting distances are important, to give a minimum of 30m2 per tree to allow the tree’s branches and roots enough space to breathe and grow.
+We planted varieties typical of this region but, just as for wine, it is the soil, the local conditions, the aspect, and the varieties which produce the taste.
 We inherited, or found when we cleared the dense undergrowth, a number of very old trees, mostly the Belgentieroise variety, plus Pardiguier and Cayon, some with huge gnarled trunks over 400 years old, and there were others we haven’t identified.

 Local people call these unnamed varieties sauvage (wild) which merely means they are very old and no one can remember what their names were!
 In fact, all olive trees, the plant species Olea europaea, come from the area of eastern Turkey, Lebanon and Syria.
 The first olive trees were probably brought to France on Phoenician ships which traded throughout the Mediterranean 3,000+ years ago.
 So they were all named varieties once and the hundreds of varieties we have now have been developed over the centuries, much as happens with varieties of wheat, apples, or oranges… but taking much more time